ValentinoUberti/rhacm-no-vault/README.md

-# OCP git configurations for RHACM policies using kustomize and policy generator plugin
+# OCP git configurations for RHACM policies using kustomize and the policy generator plugin

 This repo contains three different directory structure for: